lucianojoublanc-da/derivhack2019dev/guide/Tutorial.md

 The target audience is familiar with DAML, knows how to write a basic model with scenarios, load them onto the sandbox, and visualize them with the navigator.
 This is all covered in the [quickstart](https://docs.daml.com/getting-started/quickstart.html), up to the [Integrate with the ledger](https://docs.daml.com/getting-started/quickstart.html#integrate-with-the-ledger) section.

+If you are already familiar with the DAML ecosystem and prefer a terser, higher-level explanation, you can jump straight to the [reference documentation](./README.md)

 ## The Model

 Let's have a look at the [ui](../ui) directory: